-Did you know about 610,000 people die of heart disease in the United States every year?
-That’s 1 in every 4 deaths, making heart disease the leading cause of death for both men and women.
+Did you know people die of heart disease in the United States every year?
+That’s 1 in every 4 deaths, making heart disease .
 Because of this health issue's prevalence, understanding your risk and taking preventative action against heart disease is incredibly important.

 It may surprise you to learn that even your ear doctor can be a part of your heart health routine.
 Believe it or not, a specific kind of hearing loss shares a link with heart disease.
 Specifically, low-frequency hearing loss should be considered a cardiovascular risk factor, due to a systemic association to heart disease and strokes.